Ldpe2G/DeepLearningForFun/Mxnet-Scala/CycleGAN/README.md

 If you use the apple2orange model, A means apple, B means orange.

-If you use the photo2ukiuoe model, only has on direction, BtoA, B means photo.
+If you use the photo2ukiuoe model which has only one direction, BtoA, B means photo.

 ```bash
 # pretrain models are under the $ROOT/datas/pretrain_models directory